agilpartida/agilpartida/README.md

-# Hi 👋🏻, I'm Alejandro
+# Hi, I'm Alejandro 👋🏻

 📈 Passionate about data, strategy, and process automation.
 🎓 Marketing and Market Research graduate, currently pursuing a Master's in Business Intelligence.